Juvenile Defense Attorneys in Pasco County

-Clerk of Juvenile Court in Pasco County, FL – Visit the clerk’s office in Pasco County, to learn more about the juvenile department of the clerk’s office that handles accusation against young people under the age of 18 years old who are accused of a delinquent act that would be a crime if committed by an adult.
+Clerk of Juvenile Court in Pasco County, FL – Visit the clerk’s office in Pasco County, to learn more about the juvenile department of the clerk’s office that handles accusations against young people under the age of 18 years old who are accused of delinquent acts that would be a crime if committed by an adult.

 Youth Diversion Program at the Pasco Sheriff’s Office – PSO’s Youth Diversion Program provides support to parents and alternatives to the formal court process to deter further criminal behavior while avoiding the juvenile delinquency court system.
-Visit the website of the Pasco County Sheriff’s Office to learn more about the Juvenile Choice Program, an hour-long PowerPoint presentation that shows stories of inmates explaining how bad choices resulted in being locked up behind bars.
+Visit the Pasco County Sheriff’s Office website to learn more about the Juvenile Choice Program, an hour-long PowerPoint presentation that shows stories of inmates explaining how bad choices resulted in being locked up behind bars.
 The program is shown to juveniles in the court-mandated monthly Juvenile Arbitration program at Pasco Safety Town.

-Pasco Juvenile Detention Center – Visit the website of the Florida Department of Juvenile Justice to learn more about the Pasco Juvenile Detention Center in San Antonio, FL.
-This 36-bed secure facility serves young people detained in the various circuit courts pending adjudication, disposition or placement in a commitment facility.
+Pasco Juvenile Detention Center – Visit the Florida Department of Juvenile Justice website to learn more about the Pasco Juvenile Detention Center in San Antonio, FL.
+This 36-bed secure facility serves young people detained in the various circuit courts pending adjudication, disposition, or placement in a commitment facility.
 The facility allows visitation options for parents, grandparents, legal guardians, as well as legal counsel, and other professionals.

-This article was last updated by Leslie Sammis on Friday, December 18, 2020.
+This article was last updated on Wednesday, February 14, 2024.